 From Tri Training to Low Back Pain, Cam Keeps Swimming

 "My racing days may be done because of my lower back," says Cameron L., a seven-time IRONMAN World Championship triathlete.
 Fortunately, he can still swim!
-With an Original Endless Pool in his back yard, he strengthens his back every day.
-And with the Endless Pools Fit@Home app, he still feeds his competitive instincts.
+With an Endless Pools® Original model in his back yard, he strengthens his back every day.
+And with the Endless Pools Fit@Home® app, he still feeds his competitive instincts.

 Love at First Swim

-Cam first swam in an Endless Pool during a trip to Kona to race at IRONMAN.
+Cam first swam with the Endless Pools current during a trip to Kona to race at IRONMAN.
 "I thought it was super-cool.
 It was all self-contained.
 You could dial it into the speed you wanted.

 "If you're a pool swimmer, the current helps augment your swimming.
 If you're an open water swimmer, it can substitute it completely, sure.
 I don’t touch open water anymore.
 I got the pool right there."

-Does he still feel prepared for an open water race, having trained only in his Endless Pool?
+Does he still feel prepared for an open water race, having trained only in his Endless Pools model?
 "Absolutely," Cam says without hesitation.

 Swimming for Back Pain